nedwors/hopper/README.md

 ```bash
 php artisan hop test
 ```
-...will create a MySQl database called `hopper_test`.
+...will create a MySql database called `hopper_test`.
 > All dashes passed to hopper will be automatically converted to underscores for the MySql connection.
 So for instance, `hop this-database` will create a database called `hopper_this_database`

 ### Default Git Branch